Reduce your energy bills

 Managing your bills

 If you have a dispute regarding a bill there are a number of services available to assist you.
-These include Energy and Water Ombudsman services (see Resources and assistance section) each state and territory.
+These include Energy and Water Ombudsman services (see Resources and assistance section) in each state and territory.
 The first step, however, is always to try to resolve the issue with your retail energy provider.
 This fact sheet helps to explain your rights as an energy customer in more detail.

-Avoiding the peak: stop your bills climbing
+Avoid the peak: stop your bills climbing

 Under some contracts, energy can cost you less if you use it outside the peak times—usually after 10pm through till 7am.
 For some households this can be an effective way to reduce energy bills.
 To take advantage of reduced tariffs or costs you need to have access to off-peak hot water or time-of-use-pricing.